Comey testimony: In bars, at work and in pajamas, the nation watches

 At a Republican Party office in the Atlanta suburb of Sandy Springs, workers making calls on behalf of congressional candidate Karen Handel stopped briefly to watch opening statements.

-A staffer, Elliott Echlos, said he and others there felt the opening statements vindicated Trump and his assertions that there is no evidence of collusion with Russians in the election.
+A staffer, Elliott Echols, said he and others there felt the opening statements vindicated Trump and his assertions that there is no evidence of collusion with Russians in the election.

 At one point the TVs were turned off so volunteers could work.
 At least one checked Internet updates as he made calls.